prestigeengine/prestige/README.md

 git clone https://github.com/prestigeengine/prestige && cd prestige
 ```

-If you're using GCC and you're on UNIX, you can compile using `make fc-linux`, and the code will be compiled to `compiler.out`.
+If you're using GCC and you're on UNIX, you can compile using `make fc-linux`, and the code will be compiled to `compiler.out` and will be ran.

+If you simply want to compile, but not immediately run, use `make compile-only-linux`.

 Otherwise, simply use your own compiler to do this.

-On Windows, with GCC: `gcc -o compiler.exe main.cpp func/test/* func/compile/javascript/* func/manifest/* func/cat/* -I. -lstdc++`
+On Windows, with GCC: `gcc -o compiler.exe main.cpp test/* compile/javascript/* manifest/* cat/* -I. -lstdc++`

 ## Usage